imschwartz89/pygame-learning/Pong/readme.md

 <br />**squares.py** - testing place for anything to do with pygame, to avoid messing up **pong.py** or **betaPong.py**

 ## How to Use
-<br />The left paddle is controlled with W and S keys.
+The left paddle is controlled with W and S keys.
 <br />The right paddle is controlled with the UP and DOWN arrow keys.

 ## Future Work